Zinoviev letter: Impact

-Most historians now agree that the letter had little immediate impact on the Labour vote, which not only held up but, in fact, increased slightly in terms of its share of the popular vote, although the main reason for this uptick was that the party fielded candidates in 87 more constituencies than it had in the previous election.
+Most historians now agree that the letter had little immediate impact on the Labour vote, which not only held up but, in fact, increased slightly in terms of its share of the popular vote (although the main reason for this uptick was that the party fielded candidates in 87 more constituencies than it had in the previous election).
 Still, the letter helped to propel the Conservatives to a large parliamentary majority by allowing them to poach voters frightened by the First Red Scare from the withering Liberal bloc.
 The Conservative politician Robert Rhodes James claimed that the letter provided Labour "with a magnificent excuse for failure and defeat.
 The inadequacies that had been exposed in the Government in its brief existence could be ignored".
 Indeed, many Labourites for years blamed the letter, at least in part, for the defeat of the party.
-Figures such as Taylor believed that some of them misunderstood the political forces at work and learned the wrong lessons.
-Many others, however, have held up the letter as a chief factor in the election outcome.
+Commentators such as Taylor believed that the party's subsequent failure to address demonstrated policy inadequacies, such as unemployment and relations with the trade unions, was because the letter was blamed for the defeat, and not the political programme.

-The real significance of the election was that the Liberal Party, whom Labour had displaced as the second-largest political party in 1922, became clearly only a minor party, with their no-confidence gambit completely backfiring on them.
+The real significance of the election was that the Liberal Party, whom Labour had displaced as the second-largest political party in 1922, became once again a minor party, its no-confidence gambit having completely backfired.

-A 1967 British study deemed that the Labour Party was destined for defeat in October 1924 in any event and argued that the primary effect of the purported Comintern communiqué fell on Anglo-Soviet relations:
+A 1967 British study concluded the Labour Party was destined for defeat in October 1924 in any event and argued that the primary effect of the purported Comintern communiqué fell on Anglo-Soviet relations: